movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 retries the exact sector.
 Compressed reads use the same windows before decoding.
 Device-buffer users check the returned size because cache keys contain only the starting block, and invalidate mismatched buffers before copying.
-Adjacent data checksums append to packed items, capped at one quarter of a metadata node.
-A transaction checksum lock serializes item read/modify/write across vnodes and range deletion; it is taken after the handle and before roots.
-Commit sorts ordered sectors by allocation address and combines adjacent payloads into writes of at most `MAXBSIZE`, stopping at chunk boundaries.
+Commit sorts ordered sectors by allocation address and combines adjacent payloads into writes of at most `MAXBSIZE`, stopping at chunk boundaries and checksum-policy changes.
+It computes checksums from the stable payloads and inserts each run into packed items capped at one quarter of a metadata node.
+Checksum insertion and final-drop deletion belong to commit after handles drain;
+canceled pending sectors never acquire checksum items.
+New checksum ranges must not overlap existing ranges.
 Before each mirrored data write it evicts cached buffers starting in the written range, including for sector writes reusing part of a freed allocation.
 While handles are open, file mappings and pending ownership use separate